Nowhere Land

 Call of Cthulhu (Chaosium)

-The percentile resolution system and sanity mechanics influenced NOWHERE LAND's approach to resource management and the psychological weight of crossing domains.
-The elegant simplicity of rolling under target numbers inspired The Drop System.
+The percentile resolution system and sanity mechanics influenced NOWHERE LAND's approach to resource management.

 RuneQuest (Chaosium)